MicrosoftDocs/message-analyzer-docs-pr/message-analyzer-guide/procedures-using-the-data-filtering-features.md

      `TCP::Options ~= nothing`

  > [!NOTE]
  >  If you are interested in examining the IP conversations where the TCP options were negotiated, along with the TCP ports that carried the traffic, add an  IP **Network** column and a TCP **Transport** column to the **Analysis Grid** viewer column **Layout** and then perform the **Group** function on these  columns to quickly reorganize the data into common groups.
 If you use this method, make sure to right-click the **Network** and **Transport** group labels  and select the **Expand All Groups** menu command to expose all the data.

  When you are viewing the TCP **Option** configuration, you might want to do the following:

  - Ensure that **Selective Acknowledgement (SACK)** is enabled, to minimize TCP retransmits.
  - Verify that the **Maximum Segment Size (MSS)** is set to a reasonable value to reduce fragmentation.
  - Ensure that the **WindowsScaleFactor** function is operative and set to a reasonable value for the **Window** size setting, to enable automatic resize of the receive TCP **Window** as necessary.

 16. To display statistics associated with all the TCP three-way handshakes in a set of trace results, execute the **TCP Three-Way Handshake** pattern expression in the **Pattern Match** viewer, which is accessible from the **New Viewer** drop-down list on the global Message Analyzer toolbar.
 When the **Pattern Match** viewer is open, click the  **TCP Three-Way Handshake** pattern expression in the **AVAILABLE PATTERNS** list.
 If any matches are found, they appear in the Matched pattern selector in the **MATCHES** pane of the viewer.
 To review the discovered data, click the Matched pattern selector to display all instances of TCP three-way handshake patterns and the associated TCP data.

   ---

   **More Information**
-**To learn more** about the **TCP Three-Way Handshake** and other pattern expressions, see [Understanding Message Pattern Matching](understanding-message-pattern-matching.md).
+  **To learn more** about the **TCP Three-Way Handshake** and other pattern expressions, see [Understanding Message Pattern Matching]  (understanding-message-pattern-matching.md).

   ---

   Otherwise, you can perform manual filtering such as the following in an attempt to  locate  incomplete TCP three-way handshake patterns in a trace along   with surrounding messages potentially related to a failure:

   - Click the **Viewpoint** drop-down list on the Filtering toolbar and then select the **TCP** **Viewpoint** to display all TCP messages at top-level.
   - Click the **Find Message** button on the **Analysis Grid** viewer toolbar.
   - Enter any of the following Filter Expressions in the **Find Message** text box and then successively click the **Find** binoculars icon to locate messages that meet the specified filtering criteria:

     TCP::TCPDiagnosis contains "Segment-Lost"
     TCP::AcknowledgementNumber==0